Adnan Chilwan

-Adnan Chilwan (عدنان شلوان) is an Indian banking business executive, currently the Group CEO of Dubai Islamic Bank.
+Adnan Chilwan (عدنان شلوان) is an Indian banking business executive, currently the CEO of Dubai Islamic Bank.

 Career

-Chilwan spent most of his early career in management positions at a wide range of Islamic and conventional banks in the Gulf region.
-Some of these banks include, HSBC, Dubai Bank, Abu Dhabi Islamic Bank, and Mashreq.
+Chilwan spent most of his early career in management positions at a wide range of Islamic and conventional banks in the Gulf region, including HSBC, Dubai Bank, Abu Dhabi Islamic Bank, and Mashreq.
 He began work for Dubai Islamic Bank in 2008, first serving as the Chief of Retail Banking and later as the Deputy Chief Executive Officer.
 In 2010, he became a founding member of the board of directors for the Sharia-compliant Emirates Real Estate Investment Trust, a joint venture between Dubai Islamic Bank and Eiffel Management.